Correlation Between Baker Hughes and Halliburton

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Baker Hughes Co are ranked lower than 15 (%) of all global equities and portfolios over the last 90 days.
-Even with relatively conflicting forward-looking signals, Baker Hughes reported solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Baker Hughes Co are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
+Even with relatively weak forward-looking signals, Baker Hughes may actually be approaching a critical reversion point that can send shares even higher in March 2025.

 Halliburton